Willi Castro Preview, Player Props: Twins vs. Guardians

 Willi Castro At The Plate

-- Castro has 15 doubles, three triples, five home runs and 25 walks while batting .245.
+- Castro has 16 doubles, three triples, five home runs and 25 walks while hitting .248.

-- He has homered in four games this season (4.4%), homering in 1.6% of his trips to the dish.
+- In 4.3% of his games this year, he has homered, and 1.5% of his trips to the plate.

-- In 24.2% of his games this season, Castro has had at least one RBI.
-He's picked up more than one in 4.4% and driven in three or more of his team's runs in one contest.
+- Castro has driven in a run in 22 games this season (23.9%), including four games with more than one RBI (4.3%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.